Ibkodus116/Basic_DAO/README.md

 # Workshop
 the purpose of this workshop is to do a walkthrough of my code on my project Basic DAO in UMOJA Bounty HACK II.
-In simple terms, Basic DAO means a basic Decentralized Autonomous Organization. that is an organisation where decision-making is not central, instead the member of the organisation (also called DAO) is solely in charge of decsion making mostly by voting.
+In simple terms, Basic DAO means a basic Decentralized Autonomous Organization. that is an organisation where decision-making is not central, instead the member of the organisation (also called DAO) is solely in charge of decision making mostly by voting.
 For my project, votes are being cast on which particular idea should the DAO fund, the idea with the highest vote receives the funds once the result is in.
 Do you want to know how I was able to achieve this the obstacle faced and all?
 You can through my <a href="https://medium.com/@Ibkodus116/basic-dao-umoja-iii-bounty-hack-team-56-a3bf972b384d" target="_blank">article</a>.

 # Requirement
 ## These are the Basic Requirements/knowledge you are expected to have before going through this workshop.